 Educational institutions of all types are some of the largest beneficiaries of tax exempt bonds.
-In addition to their considerable experience in serving as bond counsel to many public school districts, our bond attorneys have handled public finance transactions for state colleges and universities, private colleges and universities, charter public schools, and private elementary and secondary schools, including church affiliated schools.
+Our bond attorneys have considerable experience handling public finance transactions for state colleges and universities, private colleges and universities, charter public schools, traditional public schools, and private elementary and secondary schools, including church affiliated schools.
 These financings can take the form of the direct issuance of bonds by the institution, or the use of conduit state or local issuers to issue revenue bonds on behalf of the school or university.

 Howell Linkous & Nettles has served as bond counsel, underwriter’s counsel, and issuer’s counsel with the financing of academic buildings, administrative facilities, dormitories, dining facilities, research facilities, and athletic facilities.
 Some of our more intricate deals have included public/private partnerships in which the private sector brings its strengths to a project for the benefit of a public university or college.